Living Well With Chronic Fatigue

 Movement

-My aim is to exercise daily, whether 5 minutes or 1 hour.
-I have a home Tai Chi, qigong and yoga practice.
-The best time of day for this for me personally is just before bed.
+My aim is to exercise daily, whether 5 minutes or 2 hours.
+I have a home Tai Chi, qigong, yoga, mobility and martial arts practice.
+I have an exercise practice that focuses on mobility rehabilitation to try and ease the pain and tension my body builds up daily.
+This for me personally is best done just before bed.
 It is part of my 'getting ready' for bed routine.
 It helps me release physical tension and also reduces the amount of pain I experience during the night.
 Without my night time movement schedule, my fatigue becomes unmanageable.
-Any movement is helpful to both the mind and body.
-Too much causes more pain and fatigue.
+I also have an exercise practice that focuses on my passions of Tai Chi and Qigong, where I learn, study, refine, adjust, tweak etc. Managing chronic fatigue, I have to have the available resources to do these exercises.
+Yet, after 15 years of trial and error, any daily movement is helpful to my fatigue, yet too little or too much causes more pain and fatigue.
 It's all about listening to your body and responding with grace.
+I would go as far as saying Tai Chi and Qigong are the most reliable at reducing fatigue, from my lived experience.
+My life would be very different without these practices.

 Breathing